 - Extractive industry works (e.g. mineral sand mining); and

 - Flood mitigation works, including construction of levees and flood gates.

 - Bioscience is experienced and equipped to facilitate all the steps of ASS assessments as required by planning, environmental and regulatory authorities:

 Acid Sulfate Management Plans

-Finally, we provide expert advice, regulatory compliance and ASS Management Plans (if required) in relation to both the Acid Sulfate Soils Guidelines (DEC) and Bulletin 64 – Acid Sulfate Soils (WA Planning Commission) in a comprehensive report.
+Finally, we provide expert advice, regulatory compliance and ASS Management Plans (if required) in relation to both the Acid Sulfate Soils Guidelines (DWER) and Bulletin 64 – Acid Sulfate Soils (WA Planning Commission) in a comprehensive report.